-Our winter arrangements start on 29 October and run until 31 March.
-We do extend these times from time to time should the prevailing weather necessitate this.
+Our winter arrangements for start in late October and run until 31 March, although we can extend these times depending on weather conditions.

-Our experts make informed decisions based on detailed weather forecasts on a daily basis throughout the winter.
-We received detailed forecasts for the next 24 hours and for the subsequent four days.
-Together with this we assess temperature profiles and relative risk of ice or snow in areas of South Gloucestershire.
+We make informed decisions based on detailed weather forecasts on a daily basis throughout the winter.
+We receive detailed forecasts for the next 24 hours and for the subsequent four days.
+Together with this information, we assess temperature profiles and relative risk of ice or snow in areas of South Gloucestershire.

-You can keep up to date by by liking our StreetCare Facebook page or following us on Twitter @sgloscouncil or search #SouthGlosGritting. #GritterTwitter is also used but this can include posts from other councils.
+You can keep up to date on winter weather and gritting by liking our StreetCare Facebook page, following us on Twitter @sgloscouncil or searching #SouthGlosGritting. #GritterTwitter is also used but this can include posts from other councils.

-In heavy snowfall we may not be able to clear all routes so will concentrate on the primary network such as the A4174, A420 A46 and A38.
+In heavy snowfall we may not be able to clear all roads, so will concentrate on major routes including the A4174, A420, A403, A46 and A38.
 Our priority will be to clear the above routes and then work down the hierarchy and gradually reach our full priority network.

-You can view gritter routes via Elgin’s roadworks website.
+You can view gritter routes via the One Network roadworks website.
 Enter your postcode and then choose the drop down menu options “Map layers”, “Driver Information” and select “Winter gritting routes”.
 You can also now view a map of gritted routes for areas in South Gloucestershire.

-All gritters have speed regulators when spreading which means they cannot go above 30mph.
-This allows the correct rate of spread for the salt.
-The salt is distributed through ‘low throw’ spinners that keeps it on a low trajectory and optimizes spread and keeps salt away from windscreens as much as possible. different rates of spread will be needed in different weather conditions.
+All our gritters have speed regulators when spreading which means they cannot go above 30mph – this allows the correct rate of spread for the salt.
+The salt is distributed through ‘low throw’ spinners which keeps it on a low trajectory and optimises spread and keeps salt away from windscreens as much as possible.
+Different rates of spread will be needed in different weather conditions.

 Footpaths and cyclepaths

-We spread salt manually on some town centre pedestrian areas and some of the busier sections of cycle routes.
-The common criteria for including footway action will be:
+We spread salt manually on key town centre pedestrian areas and use a small spreader mounted on a tractor to treat some of the busier sections of cycle routes.

 - significant additional risk of urban footways icing up e.g. very wet, hoar frost